SignPath

 .wsf, ,vbs, .js

 Windows scripts for Windows Scripting Host, typically VBScript and JScript1.
-(Not available for Starter subscriptions.)
+(Not available for Code Signing Starter.)

 <msi-file>